KILIMANJARO - TUSKER'S PORTERS

-Your porters hike ahead of your group and setup camp before you arrive, which gives your chef time to prepare hot meals for you soon after your arrival.
-Once you get there, you’ll notice that your stand up/walk-in tent has been set up; neat, warm, and cozy, with your cot, mattress and duffel ready to be unpacked.
+Hiking ahead of your group, they set up camp, giving your chef time to prepare hot meals for you soon after your arrival.
+As you approach Tusker’s mountain camp you'll notice that your full size stand-up/walk-in tent has been set up with precision and care, neat, warm and cozy, with a comfortable mattress and your duffel ready to be unpacked.

 IN THE COMMUNITY

 We understand that our success is inextricably linked to the well-being of the communities in which we operate.
 In fact, we spend 60% of our total revenue in Moshi Tanzania.
 This is in addition to the thousands of people in Moshi that benefit from our spend in the hotels, shops and local markets.
 Tusker also financially supports the MSANDAKA SCHOOL FOR THE DEAF.

 - 2,275 Porters